-We started the weekend by having lunch at an artisanal cafe, then we walked through art galleries, went antiquing, and saw a small part of our city that we had previously taken for granted.
+Best of all, we saw a small part of our city that we had previously taken for granted.
 We ended up enjoying the weekend so much, that we’ve gone a few more times over the years to do the same thing.

 Here are five tips on how you, too, can explore your own city like a tourist:

-1. Book a hotel.
-It can be historic, posh, a spa hotel, a cabin, whatever floats your boat.
-For me, I have a weakness for historic buildings, so the squeaky wood floors (hidden under carpet, mostly) and old-timey-wimey stylings of the Glenora Inn are right up my alley.
+It can be historic, posh, a spa hotel, a cabin – whatever floats your proverbial boat.
+For me, I have a weakness for historic buildings, so the squeaky wood floors (hidden under carpet, mostly) and old-timey-wimey stylings of the Glenora Bed & Breakfast Inn were right up my alley.

 People are often confused by this concept; why would you book a hotel in your own town?
 Well, it’s to get away from the distractions in your own home.
 Dishes, laundry, chores, cooking, TV, whatever your regular routine is, this forces you to get away from it.
 If you’re at home it’s guaranteed that you will fall back into old habits and not really enjoy your time off.

 But this was one of our earliest rules.
 We can’t go back home to pick something up if we forgot to bring it.
-Your car becomes your slow, low-flying airplane to your holiday destination, and if you forgot your toothbrush, you can’t very well ask the pilot to turn the plane around so you can go fetch it.
+Your car becomes a slow, low-flying airplane to your holiday destination – and if you forgot your toothbrush, you can’t very well ask the pilot to turn the plane around.
 You’ll only be gone a night or two, and you can always go out and purchase a replacement for whatever little toiletries you may have left behind.
 This rule forces you to chillax and sever that tie to home.
 If you keep running back home to pick things up, you’re not really on vacation.

-3. Bring Your Camera.
-Sure, maybe you think you’ve seen your town a million times and there’s nothing left to surprise you.
+Sure, maybe you think you’ve seen your hometown a million times and there’s nothing left to surprise you.
 But your perspective changes when you have a camera in hand.
 You see things from different angles, different lighting, and different points of view.
-If you had never been there before, what would you consider worthy of a photograph?
-You never know, your photos might even inspire someone else to visit your town.
+If this city or town was completely new to you, what would you consider worthy of a photograph?
+You never know, your photos might even inspire someone else to visit your hometown!

-Sometimes we go out to eat and try a new cafe or restaurant, but this time we decided to have an indoor picnic for supper.
-We stopped at an organic food market called Planet Organic http://planetorganic.ca/ for potato chips, pop and crackers, then picked up several gourmet cheeses at Paddy’s Cheese Shop, all of which are just within a few blocks of the hotel.
+Sometimes we go out to eat and try a new cafe or restaurant.
+But this time we decided to have an indoor picnic for supper.
+We stopped at an organic food market called Planet Organic for potato chips, pop and crackers.
+Then we picked up several gourmet cheeses at Paddy’s International Cheese Market, both of which were within a few blocks of the hotel.